nodejs/node/doc/api/readline.md

 * The `input` stream receives its `'end'` event;
 * The `input` stream receives `<ctrl>-D` to signal end-of-transmission (EOT);
-* The `input` stream receives `<ctrl>-C` to signal `SIGINT` and there is no `SIGINT` event listener registered on the `readline.Interface` instance.
+* The `input` stream receives `<ctrl>-C` to signal `SIGINT` and there is no `'SIGINT'` event listener registered on the `readline.Interface` instance.

 The listener function is called without passing any arguments.